Just had a baby? Keep this on your radar

-A research study published this month in Circulation, an American Heart Association Journal, adds to this scientific evidence.
-In this trial of more than 1,110 women, the researchers reported those who had a history of gestational diabetes had a two-fold higher risk of coronary artery calcium in midlife.
+A research study published in Circulation, an American Heart Association Journal, found that in this trial of more than 1,110 women, those who had a history of gestational diabetes had a two-fold higher risk of coronary artery calcium in midlife.
 Coronary artery calcium, which is calcified plaque buildup in the coronary arteries, is a marker of heart disease and can potentially lead to a heart attack.
-Another study recently published in Circulation showed coronary artery calcifications were more prevalent in women after having preeclampsia than after having normal blood pressure during pregnancy (20% versus 13%).
+Another study published in Circulation showed coronary artery calcifications were more prevalent in women after having preeclampsia than after having normal blood pressure during pregnancy.

 Other pregnancy complications are also known to increase your risk of heart disease down the road.
 These include preterm delivery, low birth weight and even miscarriage.